savanahatieno/Wildlife-Tracker/README.md

 # Wildlife Tracker.
-#### This is a java application that allows the user to create squads and add heroes to the squad , Friday july 2019
+#### This is a java application that allows the user to create squads and add heroes to the squad
 #### By **AGUTU SAVANAH**&trade;
 ## Description
 This application allows rangers to input and record details of animals.